NAC (N-Acetyl Cysteine) — Stack & Timing

 Safety & interactions

-- •Nitroglycerin and other nitrate medications: NAC may potentiate vasodilatory effects, potentially causing hypotension and headache
+- •Nitroglycerin and other nitrates: NAC may potentiate vasodilatory effects, potentially causing hypotension and headache

-- •Activated charcoal: may reduce oral NAC absorption if co-administered
+- •Activated charcoal: may reduce oral NAC absorption if taken simultaneously

-- •Anticoagulants (e.g., warfarin): some evidence suggests NAC may have mild antiplatelet/anticoagulant properties, warranting monitoring
+- •Anticoagulants (e.g., warfarin): NAC may have mild antiplatelet or anticoagulant properties; monitor if combined

-Individuals with asthma should use caution as inhaled NAC can cause bronchospasm (less relevant for oral forms); those with active peptic ulcers or a history of cystinuria (cystine kidney stones) should consult a physician before use; pregnant or breastfeeding individuals should seek medical advice prior to supplementation.
+Individuals with asthma should use caution as inhaled NAC can cause bronchospasm (less relevant for oral forms but worth noting).
+Those with active peptic ulcer disease or bleeding disorders should consult a healthcare provider before use.
+Pregnant or breastfeeding individuals should seek medical guidance, as safety data in these populations from supplementation trials is limited.
+People on nitrates or anticoagulants should consult a physician prior to use.